Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

-Nanoparticles can also cross the skin and possibly reach other organs.
+Nanomaterials can also cross the skin and possibly reach other organs.
 There are indicators that particles can accumulate around hair follicles and when the follicle opens, the particles can reach deeper levels.

-There is also some animal study evidence that the nanoparticles may be able to enter the body though nerves, usually the olfactory nerves and bulbs in the nose (the "nerves of smell"), and move along the axons and neurons of the central nervous system.
+There is also some animal study evidence that the nanomaterials may be able to enter the body though nerves, usually the olfactory nerves and bulbs in the nose (the "nerves of smell"), and move along the axons and neurons of the central nervous system.

-The exposure potential is dependant on the following:
+The exposure potential depends on the following:

 Education and training in safe handling is essential.
 Separate eating rooms and change facilities are good options.
-While personal protective equipment (PPE) is being studied to determine if current models offer adequate protection from nanoparticles, use of such equipment can be considered as part of a complete health and safety risk management program.
+While personal protective equipment (PPE) is being studied to determine if current models offer adequate protection from nanomaterials, use of such equipment can be considered as part of a complete health and safety risk management program.
 When any PPE is used, it should be done so as part of a complete PPE program.
 Health monitoring may also be considered.

 NIOSH indicates the following examples as areas or activities where exposure could occur: